Art Bytes has been developed by the team behind the dot-art Schools programme, which has been championing creativity in North West schools since 2012.

 Emily looks after the Art Bytes programme in the North of England.
 She has a BA (Hons) from the Northern School of Art and an MA in Art Education, and taught Art, Design and Photography for over 15 years until 2023.

-Our judging panel of respected arts professionals reviews thousands of entries online and shortlists the top three entries from each school.
+Our judging panel of respected arts professionals reviews thousands of entries online and shortlist the top three entries from each school.
 Following a public vote for the shortlisted entries, the entry with most votes from each school wins a place in the annual virtual exhibition.
+Our judges then select the regional and national winners which are announced at the Regional Celebration events in June.

 Marlene Wylie is the Immediate Past President of the National Society of Education in Art and Design (NSEAD), a membership organisation that is the UK voice of Art, Craft, and Design educators from all phases and sectors.